podcasting icon

 • Grab the grey bar at the top of your voice audio track and drag it to the right about 6-seconds. selection tool

-• Using the Selection Tool (see right) Select the first 3-seconds of the music audio (the background will turn white), and then on the top menu: Effect -> Fade out.
+• Using the Selection Tool (see right) Select the first 3-seconds of the music audio (the background will turn white), and then on the top menu: Effect -> Fade in.

-• Select the last 4-seconds of the music audio (the background will turn white), and then on the top menu: Effect -> Fade in.
+• Select the last 4-seconds of the music audio (the background will turn white), and then on the top menu: Effect -> Fade out.

 • Copy and paste your music audio to near the end of the music track just before where the voice audio track ends (see below).
 Image of video timeline with copy and paste